phpDocumentor/phpDocumentor/README.md

     $ php vendor/bin/phpdoc

 *Please note* that we are not able to be compatible with all types of setups.
-In some situations phpDocumentor will block updates of other packages.
+In some situations, phpDocumentor will block updates of other packages.
 We do not recommend using composer to install phpDocumentor.

 ### Pear